Signal briefing / Regional ISP

 Why It Matters

 If AS210249 becomes actively routed, NTTS-MUC1 could alter traffic flows for networks that peer or transit through it.
-Currently, the impact remains latent, but the public signal of registry changes or prefix announcements would indicate whether this record is evolving into an operational participant in global routing.
+Currently, the impact remains latent, but the public signal of registry changes or prefix announcements would indicate whether this record is evolving into an operational entity in global routing.

 What Public Sources Show